Suphatt130/SeniorProject/README.txt

     SMTP_PORT=587
 ----------------------------------------------------------------------------------------------------

-Usage Guide
-    Step 1: Start the Backend Monitor
-    This script runs in the background.
-It queries Splunk, detects attacks, saves them to the database, and sends alerts.
+Launch the Program
-        1. Open a terminal in the SeniorCode folder.
+    1. Double-click the start_spade.bat file.
-        2. Run the following command:
-            python3 main.py
-    Step 2: Start the Web Dashboard
-    This launches the visual website.
-        1. Open a second terminal window in the SeniorCode folder.
-        2. Navigate to the web folder: cd web
-        3. Run the Flask app:
-            python3 app.py
-    Step 3: Access the Dashboard
+    2. The launcher will automatically:
+        - Detect your Python installation.
+        - Install required libraries (Flask, requests, python-dotenv, etc.) to your user profile.
+        - Open two command windows: one for the Backend Monitor and one for the Web Dashboard.
-        Open your web browser (Chrome, Edge, etc.) and go to: http://localhost:5000 or http://127.0.0.1:5000
+    3. Open your web browser and go to: http://localhost:5000

+(Note: Keep the two black command windows open while using the dashboard.
+To stop the program, simply close the command windows.)
 ----------------------------------------------------------------------------------------------------

 Contact